PoulpoGaz/sokoshell/readme.md

 But everything isn't dark.
 A* greedy can almost solve Original & Extra level 4.
 For this level the problem is the lack of deadlock detection.

+23/01/2023: the problem is now solved.
+Algorithm is now in O(n²).
+27/01/2023: possible upgrade: introduce push-distance from tile A to target B Push distance is defined as the minimum number of moves (including pushes) need by the player to move the crate at A to target at B. Therefore, the push-distance can be +infinity if the player can't push the crate.
+The main problem with this method is the last crate may be associated only with a non-accessible target...
+=> require perfect cost matching in a bipartite graph algorithm

 ### Map

 Problems: